Frequently Asked Quilling Questions

 True quilling paper is not as heavy as card stock, which is hard on your hands and generally doesn't roll smoothly.
 If you are planning to do a curved strip, on-edge design (as for lettering) try inexpensive - in other words, very thin and lightweight - card stock.

-For lettering of a specific color, I sometimes use two regular strips of quilling paper glued together.
-Between the double thickness and glue, the paper becomes quite sturdy, but still rolls smoothly.
+For lettering of a specific color, I sometimes use two strips of quilling paper glued together back to back.
+The paper becomes quite sturdy, but still rolls smoothly.
 Keep a damp cloth handy and run it down both sides of the strip to wipe away excess glue as soon as you've stuck them together.
 Then put the strip aside and wait until the glue is completely dry before trying to roll it.

 What do you use to coat your finished quilling?

 I generally don't apply a fixative because I like the natural look of paper.
 Some fixatives result in a shiny, plastic finish and the application may cause coil centers to swell.
 If I've made a framed piece, the glass protects it.
-If you are concerned about excessive humidity, brushable Liquitex Varnish is good and is available in Gloss or Matte.
+If you are concerned about excessive humidity, brushable Liquitex Matte Varnish is good.
 Apply a couple of very thin coats, never too much at once.

 How do you store your quilling paper?